Emma Woikin: The Gouzenko Affair

-Woikin continued on as normal.
+Woikin continued as normal.
 In September 1945, she enrolled at Ottawa Technical School for night courses.
 She spent two nights per week studying mathematics and English literature.
 Another evening during the week was spent studying oil painting under a private instructor.
 In January 1946, Woikin went to the Soviet Embassy to apply – unsuccessfully – for Soviet citizenship.

-In early 1946, Gouzenko's defection still remained a secret.
+In early 1946, Gouzenko's defection remained a secret.
 King had been hesitant to get involved out of fear of damaging relations with the Soviet Union and undermining talks about nuclear weapons control.
 Furthermore, Woikin was a particular embarrassment since he was also serving as Secretary of State for External Affairs and her activities had taken place under his watch.
 The federal government's legal counsel had also determined it did not have sufficient evidence to prosecute most of the individuals identified by Gouzenko.
 In addition, the Soviet Union had largely ceased its espionage activities within Canada following Gouzenko's defection and the suspects posed no immediate threat to Canadian security.

 However, on February 3, 1946, the defection was made public when Drew Pearson, an NBC Radio host, disclosed that a Soviet agent had surrendered to Canadian authorities and that Canada was quietly investigating a Soviet spy ring.
 On February 5, King hurriedly launched a royal commission – chaired by Supreme Court Justices Roy Kellock and Robert Taschereau – to investigate Gouzenko’s information and offer recommendations on how to counter Soviet espionage.